victor-munoz/GettyImagesDemo/README.md

 - Model View presenter pattern.
 - Responsive UI.
 - Use of RecyclerView.
+- Use of ConstraintLayout
+- Use of Collapsing Toolbar Layout
-- Use of Data Binding.
+- Butterknife for Data Binding.
 - Dagger 2 for Dependency injection
 - Retrofit + GSON .
 - Picasso for image loading.